 To demonstrate an understanding of Engineering Design Process while utilizing each stage to successfully complete a team challenge.

-The team mission is to gather and analyze data in order to understand the factors that affect how things get warmer and cooler (thermal transfer).
+The team mission is to gather and analyze data in order to understand the relationships between temperature and energy.

-Experimental design, measuring, graphing and data analysis
+Scientific inquiry, measuring, data analysis